codegram01/gramjs/README.md

 range recevive
 - parentElm: range need placeholder element for render
 - arrItem : array item
-- render : function e , logic for render 1 element of array
-range return parentElm with childs add
+- render : logic for render 1 element of array. render can return 1 element or array element range return parentElm with childs add

 like when you have